lfglabs-dev/utu_relay/README.md

 ## Overview

-Utu Relay allows anyone to register multiple Bitcoin block hashes starting from any height on Starknet.
-Smart contracts can access these hashes, along with trust metrics like cumulative proof-of-work and unchallenged time, to verify that any Bitcoin transaction was accepted by the network.
+Utu Relay allows anyone to register Bitcoin block headers on Starknet and set the main chain.
+Smart contracts can access these blocks, along with trust metrics like cumulative proof-of-work and unchallenged time, to verify that any Bitcoin transaction was accepted by the network.

 Key features:
 - Verify any part of Bitcoin's history
-- Avoid redundant verifications
+- Maintain an official main chain
 - Strong security guarantees
 - Game theory incentives for maintaining accuracy